AlessandroMangili/assignment2_rt/README.md

 ## Installation

 ### Prerequisites
-- **ROS 2** must be installed on your system.
+- **ROS 2** must be installed on your system
-- A properly configured ROS 2 workspace.
+- A properly configured ROS 2 workspace
 - Clone the package `robot_urdf` at the following link: [robot_urdf](https://github.com/CarmineD8/robot_urdf)
 - Run this command: `sudo apt-get install ros-ROS2DISTRO-xacro ros-ROS2DISTRO-joint-state-publisher ros-ROS2DISTRO-gazebo*`

 ### 1. Clone the Package
-- Open a terminal.
+- Open a terminal
 - Navigate to the `src` folder of your ROS 2 workspace:
   ```bash
   cd ~/ros2_ws/src